javaguruen/advanced-kotlin-workshop/slides-03-coroutines.md

 <div>

 - `suspend` keyword in function signature
-  - also for lambda
+- lambda body is also `suspend`
-- `this` er bundet til et CoroutineScope i body
+- `this` is bound to a CoroutineScope in the lambda body

 </div>
 </div>